codingBeanie/electionGraphs/readme.md

 * :white_check_mark:  add styling options/method for customization (color and font-sizes can be changed)

 ### Finish Touch
-* :red_circle: review code and optimize
+* :large_orange_diamond: review code and optimize
 * :red_circle: create documentation
 * :red_circle: create and publish as package

-### Known Bugs
+### Bugs
-* :red_circle: rounding error/problems where more seats are allocated than the defined maximum
+* :white_check_mark: rounding error/problems where more seats are allocated than the defined maximum
+* :white_check_mark:  error when party is new and there are no previous years
+* :white_check_mark:  exclude user specific parties (e.g. sum of smaller parties that should not get parliament seats)

 ## Dependencies
 * pandas